The North American facial injectable market is expected to grow to $5.8 billion by 2024 – wow!

 At National Laser Institute, we offer CE/CME courses that can be completed in as little as one week!
 And if you are on-the-go, we have weekend courses, too.

 Each course is led by some of the industry’s leading nurses, doctors, skincare specialists and cosmetic laser techs with 7 – 20 years of experience in the field.

 Our courses include didactic (classroom) education and clinical hands-on training to provide you with the ultimate learning experience!

-In the classroom, you will learn things like facial anatomy, Botox injection techniques and pre- and post-patient care.
+In the classroom, you will learn things like facial anatomy, Botox injection techniques and patient care.
 This will prepare you for your clinical hands-on training in a luxury medical spa environment.